quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Though not an explicit goal of the QUIC-LB design, concealing the server mapping also complicates attempts to focus attacks on a specific server in the pool.

-## Load Balancer Chains

-While it is possible to construct a scheme that supports multiple low-state load balancers in the path, by using different parts of the connection ID to encode routing information for each load balancer, this use case is out of scope for QUIC-LB.

 # First CID octet {#first-octet}

 The first octet of a Connection ID is reserved for two special purposes, one